Optional Practical Training

-OISS will prepare the OPT package for you to mail during your OISS appointment.
+During your OISS appointment we will assist you in preparing the OPT package for you to mail.
 It’s advisable that you send the document immediately after leaving the OISS office and use Priority mail to ensure that your package arrives at USCIS safely and timely.

 You may begin work only after receiving your Employment Authorization Document (EAD) and the dates on your EAD are effective.